 After attending one of DH's Masterclasses, Ozcan was encouraged to re-imagine Canpa's core values.
 With the goal in mind of implementing what we call the "science of happiness," Canpa demonstrated individual-based initiatives and behaviors.
 These behaviors included integrating diversity and culture into the workspace.
-Ozcan found that when he invested in his employee's continued education, his business thrives in more ways than one.
+Ozcan found that when he invested in his employee's continued education, his business thrived in more ways than one.
 The spontaneous boost in morale resulted in a 0% turnover rate at Canpa, as his new business model attracted skillful, diverse, and loyal talent.

-Professional developers and coaches have been auxiliary in helping workers and business leaders adjust to ever-changing work environments.
+Professional developers and coaches have been auxiliaries in helping workers, and business leaders adjust to ever-changing work environments.
 A recent study found more entrepreneurs worldwide are investing in professional training, including business coaching and technical courses.
-Contrary to the conventional higher education route in finance or business, professional and life coaching has been rising in countries like China, Russia, Switzerland, and Spain.
+Contrary to the conventional higher education route in finance or business, professional and life coaching has been rising in countries like China, Switzerland, and Spain.
 Business leaders invest in experienced coaches to keep their company and its employees as knowledgeable as possible on the industry's growing trends.

 Even if every worker has a college degree, there's still relevant information to learn that will help the company remain afloat in this dynamic age.
 Businessowners also found that when their business model reflects the growing diversity of ideas fueling the market, their revenue, morale, and workspace environment all get an instant boost.
 Also, it's important to mention that all these positive changes do not take very long to take place - in some cases, it's a matter of days or just a couple of weeks before everyone can attest to these positive changes in the work environment.